Commuter Rail train engine bursts into flames in Hanson

 Keolis, the company responsible for operating the Commuter Rail for the MBTA, says the fire department responded to the scene as a precautionary measure.

+“Nobody even came on the intercom and told us anything for an hour.
+Horrible,” said commuter Dan McGrath.

+Passenger Brian Durant added: “It was quite a delay.
+Certainly an adventure.”

-The flames have since been contained and the train was cleared from the tracks just before 9 a.m.
+The flames were contained and the train was cleared from the tracks just before 9 a.m.

 No injuries were reported.